nayutaco/lns_arduino_library/setup_faq.md

   * [testnet](https://api.blockcypher.com/v1/btc/test3)
   * `medium_fee_per_kb`

-## What is "failDL"?
+## What is "restart DL"?

-Sometimes, startup syncing status shows "fail DL".
+Sometimes, startup syncing status shows "restart DL", and restart syncing.

 ![fail DL](images/fail_dl.jpg)

 It happens that SPV(bitcoinj) fails to download for more than one minute and restart Ptarmigan.